Winter: Water Immersion Day

-My husband Tom Gentile is a constitutional winter representative.
-One of the things I think makes him such a good teacher for beginners is his constant awareness of the vastness and infinity of the unknown.
+My husband is a constitutional winter representative.
+One of the things that makes him such a good teacher for beginners is his constant awareness of the vastness and infinity of the unknown.
 He has this thing he says: What you don’t know is infinite; and what you don’t know will always be infinite.
 Stand in what you know, open to what you don’t know.

 Because that’s some place to stand.
 There’s something I know.
 Sometimes it isn’t much but it doesn’t have to be much.
 All it takes is a small light.
 Sometimes all I know is that I’m here.
 Sometimes it gets as bad as that, that nothing else is certain except that I’m alive right now and I don’t know what will happen.
-I don’t what the results of the biopsy are going to say, if I will come out from anesthesia.
+I don’t what the results of the biopsy are going to say, or if I will come out from anesthesia.
 I don’t know.
 Sometimes the uncertainties are really tremendous.
-Then that winter paring down to the very few certainties — I am and I love — that’s not such a bad place to begin my stand.
+Then we make that winter paring down to the very few certainties: I am and I love.
+That’s not such a bad place to begin my stand.

 What you don’t know, you don’t know.
 It’s not a bad thing; it’s an unknown thing.
 The unknown contains as much that may benefit you as may harm you.
 Could be that the next thing that happens is the sudden check for $500.
 We don’t know what is.
 We don’t know what will be.
 We must stand in what we do know.
 We must stand in the light in such a way that we are not chasing away the darkness.
 This is very important.
 Healthy faith does not diminish the mystery.
 Healthy knowledge does not destroy our beginner’s mind.
 To be a knower and to be so filled with certainty — I KNOW!
 I KNOW THIS AND I KNOW THAT AND I KNOW THIS — this is a problem.
 This is unhealthy winter.
 Oh I know, I know, I know.
 I’m certain.
 Everything is going to be fine.

-You’re out of touch.
-You’re out of touch.
-You need to be in the place, we all need to be, especially in winter and the winter of our lives, in touch with the mystery, or we are not listening to that which directly impacts on our survival.
-The wrong kind of certainty is a pathology.
+When in that state, we’re out of touch.
+We all need to be, especially in winter and the winter of our lives, in touch with the mystery, or we are not listening to that which directly impacts on our survival.
+The wrong kind of certainty is pathology.
 We know that our certainties are healthy certainties if they allow us to remain in touch with what we don’t know, and remain aware that there is a lot that we don’t know.
 Our knowledge is healthy and useful knowledge if our knowledge does not get in the way of beginner’s mind, does not get in the way of being able to feel, perceive, and listen to the unknown.

-O.K. and how different is it, and again this is sort of the spirit of Christmas, how different is it to say, in troubled times, surrounded by darkness, I may not even be aware of exactly where the good is; but I know it’s around here somewhere.
+How different is it to say, in troubled times, surrounded by darkness, that I may not even be aware of exactly where the good is; but I know it’s around here somewhere.
 And then the next thing you know your neighbor does something.
 Things come that are heartening.
-Single small lights in the dark come when we are resonating with: I don’t actually know what the good is but I know there is some, and I’m gonna hold the faith.
+Single small lights in the dark come when we are resonating with: I don’t actually know what the good is but I know there is some, and I’m holding the faith.
 Certainty allows me to be in the presence of the uncertain.
 I don’t know who you are.
 You’re human.
 You’re alive.
 You have a heart.
 There’s good in you.
-I don’t know what we’re going to meet, where we’re gonna go as we go down the path of relationship and getting to know each other.
+I don’t know what we’re going to meet, where we’re going as we go down the path of relationship and getting to know each other.
 But I’m going to hold fast, through the whole journey, to the light.

 Can you speak to me about death?